poonamveeral/CSCI_3410Test/notes/lectures_notes.md

     For this relationship, on the left-hand side is the language that borrows a word, and on the right-hand side is the language that provides the loanword.

-    Map that E.R. diagram to a relational database schema.
+    Map that ER diagram to a relational database schema.

 ---

-Problem (From business statements to E.R. diagram -- UNIVERSITY) +.#BusinessToEr ~
+Problem (From business statements to ER diagram -- UNIVERSITY) +.#BusinessToEr ~

     Consider the following requirements for a UNIVERSITY database, used to keep track of students' transcripts.